 - You can hand paint the stars.

-- My preference is to use wood stars, purchased from a big box craft store.
+- My preference is to use pre-made wood stars.
 The stars were less than $4.00.
 They give the flag a 3-D look.

 - TIP: Most big box, home improvement stores offer sample sizes of paint.
 You can customize the color and pay less for the customized sample than a can of spray paint.

 - TIP: If you use spray paint for the stars, the pressure of the spray will blow the light weight stars.
 You can use tape to keep the stars in place.

 Layout the stars to determine how they will look.
 (Yes I know there are not 50 stars.
 The sign was bigger than I wanted if I made it big enough for 50 stars)

 After the paint/stain has adequate amount of time to dry, layout the sign again.
 This time turn the boards with the face of the flag down.
 Now you’re happy you wrote the numbers on the back of the boards!

 I use scraps from the pallets to make the wood I use to assemble the sign.
 Measure, cut to length.